Guè: Il ragazzo d'oro and Bravo ragazzo (2010–2014)

 In June 2011, his first solo album was released, entitled Il ragazzo d'oro (The Golden Boy), which had the participation of several Italian rappers, including Marracash, Entics, Ensi and Jake La Furia.
 The disc was anticipated by the singles "Non lo spegnere" (Do not turn it off) and subsequently the video clip for the song "Ultimi Giorni" (Last days).

 Also in 2011, the rapper together with DJ Harsh founded the independent record label "Tanta Roba", whose first product was Il mio primo disco da venduto (My first sellout record), by Fedez.
 Fastlife Mixtape Vol. 3 was also released on 20 January 2012, the result of collaboration with DJ Harsh and other Italian artists of the genre such as the aforementioned Fedez, Emis Killa, Salmo, Gemitaiz and Daniele Vit.

 On 28 March 2013, the mixtape Guengsta Rap was released for free download from its official website.
 The tracks on the album are mixed by DJ Jay-K. On April 5 Gué releases "Business", which is the first single from the second studio album and produced by 2nd Roof.
 Its video clip is anticipated by a teaser in which it's found out the release date, set for June 4., instead it is published on April 9.
 Subsequently, the second single "Rose Nere" (Black Roses) is announced, released on iTunes on April 23; instead, the video clip was published on YouTube on April 26, the date on which the album title, Bravo ragazzo (Good Boy), was revealed.
 On 9 May he announced the track list of the album through his Facebook page, while the following day he released the third single extracted from the album, named "Bravo ragazzo" like the album itself.

 On June 13, Gué released a preview of the video clip of the song "Il drink & la jolla", made with the participation of 'Ntò and British singer Arlissa.
 The video was published two days later.
 On September 12 the video clip of the song Brivido was announced, made together with Marracash and published on September 17.
 In June 2014, Bravo ragazzo was certified platinum for the average 50,000 copies sold.

 Vero (2015)

-In the spring of 2015 Pequeno renewed his contract with Universal Music Group and signed the signature for Def Jam Recordings, thus becoming the first Italian artist to sign for the label.
+In spring 2015 Pequeno renewed his contract with Universal Music Group and signed the signature for Def Jam Recordings, thus becoming the first Italian artist to sign for the label.
 Following this, the rapper released the video clip of an unreleased track, named "Squalo".

 The latter, together with the singles "Le bimbe piangono" and "Interstellar", anticipated the release of the rapper's third solo album, entitled True and released on June 23 of the same year.